 Essential reading: Best activity trackers for women

-Whichever tracker you choose, be sure that you are absolutely comfortable with it.
+Whichever wearable device you choose, be sure that you are absolutely comfortable with it.

 This is again, a subjective topic.